 Remember that Seinfeld episode where Jerry finds out the guy who runs the tennis shop, Milos, can’t even hit a tennis ball?
 Jerry was once willing to spend $200 on a tennis racket because Milos recommended it, and he’s a pro.
-But once he finds out Milos can’t even play, Jerry feels duped and is unwilling to shop at his store anymore.
+But once he finds out Milos can’t even play tennis, Jerry feels duped and is unwilling to shop at his store anymore.

 You are a part of the brand and you want to ensure you dress the part on craft show day.

-You know the saying: birds of a feather flock together so if you can put together a look that would be similar to one your ideal customer would select, you’ll have an even easier time attracting them.
+If you can put together a look that would be similar to one your ideal customer would select, you’ll have an even easier time attracting them.
 You’ll also strengthen your message.

-Think about the way you speak too.
 If your brand has a professional style, make sure you’re not using lots of “umms”, “likes” or slang.

 “That would totes look good on you!” might evoke an eye-roll from the sophisticated clientele you’re trying to attract.